DoubtedSteam/DAS/README.md

 #### Experiments results

-<p>Table B: Comparison of DAS and PETL methods on ScienceQA for LLaMA.</p>
+<p>Table 1: Comparison of DAS and PETL methods on ScienceQA for LLaMA.</p>
 <table>
 <thead>
 <tr>